 - Creepy Child: Yu-Gi-Oh!: Season 0 episode two portrays him as this, to the point that the theme song for ''Mister Roger's Neighborhood' can sound unsettling.
-Though he probably isn't even trying to be creepy; it's just that seeing Kaiba be nice comes off that way.
+Though he isn't even trying to be creepy; it's just that seeing Kaiba be nice comes off that way.

 Kaiba (creepy monotone): I'm Seto Kaiba!
 The nicest guy on the face of the planet!

 - Deadpan Snarker: He's the main source of sarcasm in the series, though Bakura and Yami are contenders too.

 - Don't You Dare Pity Me!: "Are you sympathizing with me?
 Well, stop doing that!
 I hate it."